 Same-building condition

-The Same-Building condition is determined in the same way as for the Modified Hata model (see section A17.3).
+The Same-Building condition is determined in the same way as for the Extended Hata model (see section A17.3).

 Transmitter and Receiver in different buildings

 When transmitter and receiver are located in different buildings, the calculation mode is similar to the indoor-outdoor propagation mode but with doubled additional values for both median path loss and variation path loss.